Zipheir/srfi-258/pre-srfi.md

 An uninterned symbol is not the same as any other symbol, even one with the same name.
 These symbols are useful in macro programming and in other situations where guaranteed-unique names are needed.
+A survey of uninterned and uniquely-named symbol implementations in Scheme is also provided.

 # Issues

-None at present.
+Should uninterned symbols be readable?

 # Rationale

-[Briefly explain "internedness".]

-Most Scheme implementations provide uninterned symbols, and they are also part of the ANSI Common Lisp standard.
-The well-known `gensym` procedure, which often creates a new uninterned symbol, is ubiquitous (dating back to at least LISP 1.5), although its behavior varies widely.
+A characteristic property of symbols in Scheme is that "two symbols are identical (in the sense of `eqv?`) if and only if their names are spelled the same way" (R7RS section 6.5).
+Such symbols are traditionally known as *interned* symbols.
+It is sometimes useful, however, to create *uninterned* symbols that are different from all other symbols, even those with the same name.

+Many Scheme implementations provide uninterned symbols, and they are also part of the ANSI Common Lisp standard.
+Their use was almost mandatory with unhygienic macro systems (like that of Common Lisp), where they were used as "hidden" names that could not be accidentally captured.
+This issue is largely solved by Scheme's hygienic macro systems, but uninterned symbols still have their uses in Scheme macro programming.
+They can be used as unique keys shared between communicating macros or procedures, since there is no possibility of collision between uninterned and user-created symbols.

+The traditional way to
+create a unique symbol is through a
+`gensym` procedure.
+The name of this procedure is ubiquitous: it dates back to at least LISP 1.5, and a variant of `gensym` is provided by almost every Scheme implementation.
+Unsurprisingly, the behavior of `gensym` procedures varies widely; in particular, many `gensym`s return interned symbols (see the Prior Art section below for details).
+To increase compatibility with existing implementations, this document specifies another constructor, `string->uninterned-symbol`, which is consistent across the Scheme implementations that provide it.

 # Specification